User events & notifications

 Send a notification to a user to alert them of important information and events.

-Notifications will appear in the top right corner of the designer, and can be styled as either a success, error, or general information message.
-Notifications are helpful to let a user know that they have - or have not - completed a task successfully.
+Notifications will appear in the top right corner of the designer.
+Style notifications as either a success, error, or general information message.
+Notifications are helpful to let a user know that they have - or haven’t - completed a task successfully.
 Additionally, it’s helpful to let a user know about any unexpected errors your app may encounter.

 Subscribe to an event